Uschi Obermaier: Acting

 Obermaier played alongside Iris Berben in Rudolf Thome's Detectives (1969).
 She was the protagonist of Red Sun (1970).
 She also played a small role alongside Rainer Langhans in Haytabo, and portrayed Marlene in the film adaptation of the novel Blutrausch.

 Music

-She played maracas in the band Amon Düül I, on two albums: Collapsing (1970), and Disaster (1972).
+She played maracas in the band Amon Düül I on three albums: Psychedelic Underground (1969), Collapsing (1970), and Disaster (1972).
+She also sang in Michael Hoening's (former Tangerine Dream member) album - Departure from Northern Wasteland in "Voices Of Where".

 Autobiography

 The authorized biography of Obermaier's life, High Times, was written by Obermaier and Olaf Kraemer.
 The book reached third place on the best seller list and stayed there for five months.

 This biography was adapted into a biographical film, Eight Miles High (original German title: Das wilde Leben).
 The controversial movie was directed by Achim Bornhak and released in February 2007.
 The movie was reclassified by distributors from PG 16 to PG 12 and reached number ten at the box office.
 The aggregate film review website Metacritic awarded it a score of 32 out of 100, based on 10 reviews.